-What it is
+What is this place

 The National Museum of Qatar is the country’s main cultural and historical museum, located in central Doha along the Corniche.
 Designed by French architect Jean Nouvel, it opened on 28 March 2019, incorporating the historic palace of Sheikh Abdullah bin Jassim Al Thani, a core symbol of Qatar’s heritage.